vitalibr/rpi-zero-eagle/README.md

 # rpi-zero-eagle

-Eagle library for the footprint of Raspberry Pi Zero
+This is an Eagle library containing the footprint of Raspberry Pi Zero with bottom pads.